 Repayment of Stafford Loans begins six months after graduation or withdrawal from the M.Ed. program.
 This is called the grace period.
 During the grace period on a Stafford loan, no payment of any principal is due.

 Federal Stafford Loans are disbursed in two payments; one at the start of the summer term and one at the midpoint of the summer term.
 The loan funds will be sent to the university in equal disbursements.

-For more information, visit the Office of Financial Planning.
+For more information, visit the Office of Financial Aid.
 First-time borrowers are required to complete student loan entrance counseling and a Master Promissory Note, which are available at StudentLoans.gov.

 How to Apply for Student Loans

-- Complete and submit to the Office of Financial Planning the 2018-2019 Elon Financial Aid Application.
+- Complete and submit to the Office of Financial Aid the 2023-2024 Elon Financial Aid Application.

 Elon’s Federal Title IV School Code is 002927.

 Outside Scholarship Opportunities